Bronislav Kaminski: In the SS

 In June 1944, the brigade was absorbed as a part of the Waffen-SS and renamed Waffen-Sturm-Brigade RONA, with Kaminski being given the rank of Waffen-Brigadeführer der SS, the only man with such rank.

-As the result of Operation Bagration, the anti-partisan activities of the brigade were halted and its personnel (6-7,000 people, though some sources state 3-4,000) were collected at the SS training camp Neuhammer.
+As the result of Operation Bagration, the anti-partisan activities of the brigade were halted and its personnel (6–7,000 people, though some sources state 3–4,000) were collected at the SS training camp Neuhammer.
 Plans were made for a non-German SS Division, and the structure was laid down for the 29.Waffen-Grenadier-Division der SS (russische Nr.1).
 On 1 August 1944 Kaminski received a new rank - Waffen-Brigadeführer and Major-General of the Waffen-SS.

 Warsaw Uprising

-In 1944 Kaminsky took part in the crushing of the Warsaw Uprising, in the Ochota area, where the Kaminski Brigade committed numerous atrocities (murder, rape and robbery).
+In 1944 Kaminski took part in the crushing of the Warsaw Uprising, in the Ochota area, where the Kaminski Brigade committed numerous atrocities (murder, rape and robbery).
 His troops committed almost 700 murders though numbering only 1% of German forces at the time of the Warsaw uprising.
 Kaminski thought himself to have direct authority from the SS commander Heinrich Himmler and he did not want to accept orders from SS General Erich von dem Bach-Zelewski, who was in charge of German forces in Warsaw.

 The Warsaw Uprising began 1 August 1944.
 On 4 August 1944, a combat-ready regiment of the brigade was ordered to assist in crushing the rebellion.
-SS-Gruppenführer Heinz Reinefarth was placed in charge of Kampfgruppe Reinefarth, a pacification unit which consisted of the Kaminski along with the Dirlewanger and several other Ordnungspolizei and SS rear area units.
-Hitler personally requested Kaminski's assistance, and the latter obliged by gathering a task force of 1,700 unmarried men and sending them (some sources mentioned that they had four T-34 tanks, one SU-76 and a few artillery pieces) to Warsaw as a mixed regiment under field command of Kaminski's brigade chief-of-staff, SS-Sturmbannführer Yuri Frolov.
+SS-Gruppenführer Heinz Reinefarth was placed in charge of Kampfgruppe Reinefarth, a pacification unit which consisted of the Kaminski along with the Dirlewanger and several other police and SS rear area units.
+Hitler personally requested Kaminski's assistance, and the latter obliged by gathering a task force of 1,700 unmarried men and sending them (some sources mentioned that they had four T-34 tanks, one SU-76 and a few artillery pieces) to Warsaw as a mixed regiment under field command of Kaminski's brigade chief-of-staff, Waffen-Sturmbannführer Ivan Frolov.
 Later in 1945 Frolov stated that the regiment had up to 1,600 men and 7 artillery pieces and 4 mortars.